acm-uiuc/til/_til/ruby/ncurses-with-pry.md

+---
-# Using pry and ncurses together
+title: Using pry and ncurses together
+category: ruby
+---

 Because of ncurse's visual mode you will not be able to use pry normally.
 The easiest way to get pry working is to do the following: